phetsims/soccer-common/doc/implementation-notes.md

 ### KickDistributionStrategy

 The SoccerSceneModel has a KickDistributionStrategy which determines where the kicks will fall.
-The values are determined at the time of the kick (not predetermined).
+Each kick location is determined at the time of the kick (not predetermined).
 For the random skew strategy, it re-randomizes to left/right skew on reset.
 PhET-iO provides a rich API for specifying different types of distributions.